Interim mandates

 Digital business growth

 Building digital sales and marketing channels, growing in multiple markets simultaneously, realising new business models.
-Strategy slides are not enough — what is needed is operational discipline: assortment, channels, fulfilment, country-specific compliance, local teams.
+Strategy slides are the starting point — what is needed is operational discipline: assortment, channels, fulfilment, country-specific compliance, local teams.
 Forward-thinking, because markets are growing tougher faster than the room for correction allows.

 Vision Healthcare (2019–2022) — revenue growth from €20M to €35M+ through expansion of digital sales and marketing channels.